misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

    - `x_center`, `y_center`: Normalized coordinates of the bounding box center.
    - `width`, `height`: Normalized width and height of the bounding box.

-# Detection
-For detection, models were used directly from the [ultralytics repositories](https://docs.ultralytics.com/).

 # Setup used for Evaluation
 All the models were trained for a total of 250 epochs, without any preprocessing or modification.
 The codes were run using 40 GB DGX A100 NVIDIA GPU workstation available at the Department of Electronics and Communication Engineering, Indira Gandhi Delhi Technical University for Women, New Delhi, India.